 Home loan fraud is on the rise.
 It is especially prevalent during periods of economic chaos and upheaval in the housing market as more homeowners face foreclosure, and scammers target overwhelmed home mortgage lenders.
 Unscrupulous lenders can also get into the act by targeting distressed homeowners.
-There are two types of mortgage fraud – fraud for housing, which targets lenders, and fraud for profit, which targets borrowers.
+There are two types of mortgage fraud: fraud for housing, which targets lenders, and fraud for profit, which targets borrowers.
+Knowing common schemes and how to avoid them can make homebuying a safer and less stressful process.

 Fraud for Housing